Grow Cai Be Xanh: Tender Leaves, Fewer Bolts

 How long does Cai Be Xanh take to grow?

-Can Cai Be Xanh grow in containers?
+Can I grow Cai Be Xanh in summer?

 Close-up detail of Cai Be Xanh showing texture and natural beauty